metricly/metricly-docs/content/capacity-monitoring/alerts-page.md

 ### How to Close an Open Alert

-1. Navigate to the Alerts page in Metricly.
+1. Navigate to the Alerts page in CloudWisdom.
 2. On the **Open** tab, select the policy that is firing.
 ![select-policy](/images/alerts-page/select-policy.png)
 3. The Policy Details modal appears.
 Under Impacted Elements, select any (or all) elements affected.
 4. Select **Close**.
 ![close-alerts](/images/alerts-page/close-alerts.png)

 You have now successfully closed the alert.

 ## Search Policies